LizzieLaShark/WekaS3/empathy.md

 people who really are trying to do good.
 I have wondered if aspects of agile management could be applied to our changemaking as it can be very condusive to innovation (and no, I dont mean innovation in the business sense!).

-Nation state empathy, look same, speak same language and only applicable comparitively, not in everyday life.
+Nation state empathy: Maybe easier to extend empathy to people who look same, speak same language.
+I also think this may only applicable comparitively, not in everyday life.

 Education
 governance
 business
 Parenting
+We need to rethink these things 100% change the very core of how we do them, especially business and governance.
+I'm not convinced social enterprise goes far enough but I'm curious to see how it's taking off.

 Empathy first?
-Chicken or egg?
-Extending empathy.
+Chicken or egg situation?
+Do we need to first change structures and then we will see empathy come more easily?